jhumelsine/jhumelsine.github.io/_posts/2025-04-15-humble-object.md

 # Flaky Tests
 Flaky tests are the worst.
 A flaky test is a non-deterministic unit test that sometimes passes and sometimes fails.
 We want our tests to be deterministic.
 They should always render consistent results.

+We can't trust flaky tests.
 What’s the true nature of a flaky test?
 When it passes, is it representing the true nature of the software being tested or is it a false positive?
 When it fails, does the code really have an error or is it a false negative?

 A failing flaky test can abort a CI/CD pipeline build, delaying delivery.
 When that happens, we often start the pipeline again, hoping that all of the flaky tests will pass.
 I’ve done this myself.
-Have we really confirmed that the code works, or are we just trying to find a workaround for something that's preventing us from delivering our code?
+Are we really confirming that the code works, or are we just using the retry as a workaround to detour an inconvenience that's preventing us from delivering our changes?

 If the implementation is flaky enough to exhibit inconsistent behaviors in our tests, what’s to prevent the same code from exhibiting inconsistent behaviors in production?